Paper prescriptions can be written and printed in Open Dental. Print one prescription per page or print several prescriptions on one page.

 - Send Status: Choose the status of the selected prescription.
 Options include Unsent, InElectQueue, SentElect, Printed, Faxed, CalledIn, GaveScript, Pending.

 - Click OK to save without printing.
-Click Print to save and print it to the default printer for single prescriptions (Printer Setup and Troubleshooting).
+Click Print to save and print it to the default printer for single prescriptions (Printer Setup).
 To print multiple prescriptions on one page, see Rx Manage.

 The Rx sheet set as the default for the Rx sheet type will be used to print single prescriptions.
-See Setting Default Sheets.
+See Sheet Def Defaults.